 Reporting of Student Progress

+Student progress reports can be accessed by parents/guardians four times a year, mid-way through the quarter by logging onto the School Brains Parent Portal.
 Low grade level reports are mailed to student’s families during quarter 1, 2 and 3.
 The low-grade report indicates that a student is failing or in danger of failing one or more core content courses.
-Student progress reports can be accessed by parents/guardians four times a year, mid-way through the quarter by logging onto the School Brains Parent Portal.
 Student report cards can be accessed by parents/guardians four times a year at the end of the quarter, by logging onto the School Brains Parent Portal.
-Parents/Guardians can access the School Brains Portal here (LINK).
-During the mid fourth quarter, the final low-grade report will be sent to parents/guardians by mail; in addition to providing students with a hard copy of the letter to be brought home.
+During the middle of fourth quarter, the final low-grade report will be sent to parents/guardians by mail; in addition to providing students with a hard copy of the letter to be brought home for parent/guardian.
 The final low-grade report will indicate that a student is in danger of failing two or more core content classes.
 Parent/ guardian/ teacher conferences will be held twice a year, once in the fall and once in the spring.
-Parent/guardian/ teacher conferences must be scheduled in advance using sign up genius.
-Parents and guardians will be provided with conferences dates, times and directions for scheduling an appointment through sign up genius will be provided closer to the date
+Parent/guardian/ teacher conferences must be scheduled in advance using sign up genius or other approved digital scheduling platform .
+Parents and guardians will be provided with conferences dates, time and directions for scheduling an appointment through sign up genius closer to the conference date.

-are held during the Fall and

-Report cards are issued.
-In addition, grades will be posted on the intermittently throughout each term for all classes.

 The school’s numerical grades correspond to letter grades as follows: